 It sounds a little unnerving, but at least Biden hasn’t taken to firing aides via tweet for maximum humiliation.

 One of the most trivial but still unfortunate consequences of the Capitol riot is that Biden — who estimates that he’s taken more than 8,200 round trips on Amtrak — had to cancel his plans to take a train to his inauguration.
 Fortunately, he now has more exciting transportation options, and sometimes he generously invites friends to join him on his commute back to Delaware.
 But as Senator Chris Coons told the Post, he can be an unreliable travel companion:

 Once, Coons recalled, Biden phoned “and was like, ‘Hey, if you can be over in half an hour, I’m taking Marine One over to Wilmington.
 I can give you a ride home.’ ” (In the end, a snag in Washington scuttled the plans, and Coons had to find his own way back to Delaware.)

-Though Trump got way more flak for preferring the comfort of his own gold-plated homes, NPR reported earlier this month that Biden has been spending more weekends away from the White House than any recent president:
+Though Trump got way more flak for preferring the comfort of his own gold-plated homes, NPR reported in August 2021 that Biden spends more weekends away from the White House than any recent president: